-- His or her enrollment status will be re-evaluated to exclude any competencies in which a student did not engage - A Return of Title IV calculation will be completed using the student's last date of engagement to determine the amount of Title IV financial aid that must be returned - If the student is eligible, a Post-Withdrawal Disbursement will be offered
+• His or her enrollment status will be re-evaluated to exclude any competencies in which a student did not engage.

+- A Return of Title IV calculation will be completed using the student's last date of engagement to determine the amount of Title IV financial aid that must be returned.
+This recalculation may leave the student with a balance due to the University. - If the student is eligible, a Post-Withdrawal Disbursement will be offered.